Discrete maximum principles for nonlinear elliptic finite element problems on Riemannian manifolds with boundary: Introduction

 \sm

-To our knowledge, no DMP has been established for elliptic problems on Riemannian manifolds yet.
-In this paper we provide such a result in the spirit of \cite{Pucci} and using analogous treatment of the \fe \ matrix as in our earlier paper \cite{KarKor-NM}.
-We work in the mentioned surface finite element setting, cf.\ \cite{boundarySFEM, Dziuk88}.
-The surface approximation introduces an additional geometric error, which requires extra care during the analysis as compared to the flat domain case.
-In addition, the issue of generating meshes with suitable angle properties is addressed.
+To our knowledge, no DMP has been established for (even linear) elliptic problems on surfaces yet.
+In this paper we provide such results in the spirit of \cite{Pucci} for nonlinear finite element problems on manifolds with boundary.
+We suitably adapt a treatment of the \fe \ matrix from our earlier paper on the flat domain case \cite{KarKor-NM}.
+We work in the mentioned surface finite element setting, cf.\ \cite{boundarySFEM, Dziuk88}, and use the properties of the lift operator to achieve the arising stability requirements, thus various discrete maximum-minimum principles are established.
+We note that discrete maximum principles for parabolic reaction--diffusion equations on closed surfaces have been treated in \cite{FMSV1,FMSV2,FMSV3}.

+In this paper the issue of generating meshes with suitable angle properties is also addressed.
 The theoretical results are supported by numerical tests.